APPLICATIONS OF TECHNOLOGY:

 - Supports the use of recyclable ionic liquids for biomass pretreatment

 - May advance use of seawater/brackish water for biomass conversion

-Researchers at the DOE Joint BioEnergy Institute (JBEI) have developed a salt-tolerant (halophilic) enzyme to hydrolyze cellulosic biomass in the presence of ionic liquids, an energy-saving, environmentally friendly pretreatment method.
+Researchers from the DOE Joint Genome Institute (JGI) and the Joint BioEnergy Institute (JBEI) have developed a salt-tolerant (halophilic) enzyme to hydrolyze cellulosic biomass in the presence of ionic liquids, an energy-saving, environmentally friendly pretreatment method.
 The enzyme can also be used in dilute acid/base pretreatment processes in which high salt accumulates as the pH of the solution neutralizes.

 The JBEI cellulase, Hu-CBH1, is resistant to up to 20% ionic liquid in solution, a capability that reduces the number of washes required following pretreatment and increases the monomeric sugar yield.
 Specifically, the enzyme has significant cellobiohydrolase (CBH) activity and stability in high salt buffer (5M NaCl) and high temperature (80˚C).

 The JBEI researchers used sequence analysis to overcome past barriers to growing halophiles in a laboratory setting and derive Hu-CBH1 from halophilic archaea.
 This invention also includes a strategy to screen halophilic enzymes for IL-resistant enzymes.